 So how does our household do to encourage and support our children’s natural curiosities about the world?

-Making Opportunities for STEM Everyday with Kids
+Making Opportunities for Kids in STEM Every day

 - READ!
 We check out a variety of non-fiction text as well as experiment books and historical biographies as well.
 I try to read a little bit of harder text every day with the kids and now that my 7 year old is an advanced reader, she enjoys reading to her little brothers as well.
 This week, we read about Marie Curie and discussed the discovery of Radium, what the Nobel Prize is and how Chemistry and Physics are different areas of science.